smart-edge-open/specs/doc/ran/openness_ran.md

 12. Once in the FlexRAN pod L1 and test-L2 (testmac) can be started.

 # Setting up 1588 - PTP based Time synchronization
-This section provides an overview of setting up PTP based Time synchronization in a cloud Native Kubernetes/docker environment.
-For FlexRAN specific xRAN Front haul tests and configuration please refer to the xRAN specific document in the reference section.
+This section provides an overview of setting up PTP-based time synchronization in a cloud-native Kubernetes/docker environment.
+For FlexRAN specific xRAN fronthaul tests and configurations please refer to the xRAN specific document in the reference section.

-> Note: PTP based Time synchronization method described here is applicable only for containers.
-For VMs methods based on Virtual PTP needs to be applied and is not covered in this document.
+>**NOTE**: The PTP-based time synchronization method described here is applicable only for containers.
+For VMs, methods based on Virtual PTP need to be applied and this is not covered in this document.

 ## Setting up PTP
-In the environment that needs to be synchronized install linuxptp package.
-It provides ptp4l and phc2sys applications.
-PTP setup needs Grandmaster clock and Slave clock setup.
-Slave clock will be synchronized to the Grandmaster clock.
-At first, Grandmaster clock will be configured.
-To use Hardware Time Stamps supported NIC is required.
-To check if NIC is supporting Hardware Time Stamps run ethtool.
-Similar output should appear:
+In the environment that needs to be synchronized, install the linuxptp package, which provides ptp4l and phc2sys applications.
+The PTP setup needs the primary clock and secondary clock setup.
+The secondary clock will be synchronized to the primary clock.
+At first, the primary clock will be configured.
+A supported NIC is required to use Hardware Time Stamps.
+To check if NIC is supporting Hardware Time Stamps, run the ethtool and a similar output should appear:
 ```shell
 # ethtool -T eno4
 Time stamping parameters for eno4: